 Final thoughts

 If you already use GlueDb for data catalogs, sekrets are a natural next step for credentials: same ideas (named records, URIs, extraction), one API.
-Start with a small store like github-io-demo, then add more protocols or environments as you need them.
-The goal is simple—credentials stay typed, centralized, easy to access via api.get, and out of source code.
+Start with a small file like ./demo-sekrets.gluedb, then graduate the protocols you actually use into Settings + the hub.
+The goal is simple — credentials stay typed, centralized, easy to access via db.get (or api.get once they’re registered), and out of source code.